 This water heater is designed to automatically shut-off in the event of the following:

-- The water temperature exceeds 189°F (87°C) for 160°F models.

-- Excessive combustion chamber temperatures.

-- The presence of flammable vapors.
+- The pilot flame is extinguished for any reason. - 2.
+The water temperature exceeds 189°F (87°C). - 3.
+Excessive contaminants in the combustion chamber. - 4.
+The ignition of flammable vapors.